GregRos/wampus/README.md

 5. User-readable error messages for possible issues, protocol violations, connection errors, etc.

 6. Support for serializing/deserializing data into desired formats.
 E.g. receive a JSON-encoded object graph, turn into JS complex nested object.

-7. Lower-level access to a message sending API for integration with custom protocol implementations and using experimental features.